oopsmonk/documentation/core/1.0/overview.md

 With the core client library, you can:

-- Build transactions and package them into bundles before sending them to a node
+- Build transactions and package them into bundles before sending them to an IOTA node
-- Connect to a node and send it transactions to attach to the Tangle
+- Connect to an IOTA node and send it transactions to attach to the Tangle
-- Connect to a node and request data from the Tangle such as transactions, and the balances of addresses
+- Connect to an IOTA node and request data from the Tangle such as transactions, and the balances of addresses

 ## Supported languages